Strategy

 Traffic laws aren’t created solely for passenger safety.
 It’s also there to prevent any potential traffic jams.

 If you live in a crowded city, traffic jams are a common occurrence.
-There’ll be times when you have to wait for 15 minutes before crossing a single street, and it can be incredibly frustrating.
+Sometimes, you must wait 15 minutes before crossing a single street, which can be incredibly frustrating.

-But by breaking road rules like switching lanes in places you shouldn’t, you’re creating a slowdown domino effect of sorts.
+But by breaking road rules like switching lanes in places you shouldn’t, you’re creating a slowdown domino effect.
 You’d be slowing down several drivers behind you, causing a halting motion and worsening traffic altogether.

-It’s important to not be greedy and be considerate of others on the road.
+It’s essential not to be greedy and be considerate of others on the road.
 Refrain from cutting corners and always try to drive predictably.
-While you won’t magically fix the traffic jam, it’ll be more bearable if everyone’s driving as intended.
+While you won’t magically fix the traffic jam, it’ll be more bearable if everyone’s moving as intended.

 5) They Keep Pedestrians Safe